 As mentioned, the goal is to establish your business as the local expert, and this may take some effort if others are on the same path.

 B2B Requires H2H (Human To Human)

-The final analysis of your local authority and visibility falls on your customers’ validation of your business through their search, visit, consumption, sharing, and review behavior.
+The final analysis of local SEO for B2B and your local authority and visibility falls on your customers’ validation of your business through their search, visit, consumption, sharing, and review behavior.